frappe/frappe_docs/frappe_docs/www/docs/user/en/api/database.md

 `frappe.db.add_index(doctype, fields, index_name)`

-creates indexes for doctypes for the specified fields
+Creates indexes for doctypes for the specified fields.

 > Note: if you want an index on a TEXT or a BLOB field, you must specify a fixed length to do that.